CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

         * e.g.: Expired domain, Email bounce, compromise/hijacked forums or channels, or other Forces Majeures beyond the Maintainer's control.
     * The project is expected to revert to it's previous state after the offending issues have been resolved or mitigated.
     * (number of maintainers is not relevant)
+1. UNRESPONSIVE – Project Maintainers are reachable but actively not engaging
+    * The project maintainers(s) have not been responsive to ecosystem concerns for a substantial time, due to non-technical reasons.
+        * e.g.: Maintainer does not respond to ecosystem concerns for personal reasons.
+    * The project is expected to revert to it's previous state after normal interaction resumes.

 ## Other project states, claims and metadata